Sparika/libyang-rust/README.md

 # Installation
 Make sure that rustc and cargo are installed, then run `cargo build`.
-Once the project has finished building, it can be started with `cargo run [yang_module_file]`
+Once the project has finished building, it can be started with `cargo run [yang_module_file]` An asciinema example describing installation and usage of libyang-rust is available at https://asciinema.org/a/260364.